internxt/drive-web/README.md

 - Useful for testing the result of a production build.
 - No hot reloading or development tools included.

-> Before running `yarn run preview`, make sure you have already built the application using:
+> Before running `yarn start`, make sure you have already built the application using:
 > `yarn run build`
 > The preview command serves the latest build output, so if you haven't run build beforehand, it will either fail or serve outdated files.